fxm90/MapWidgetExample/README.md

 **Note:** As a `UIViewRepresentable` is not supported in widgets, Apple's recommendation for displaying maps inside widgets is to use a [`MKMapSnapshotter`](https://developer.apple.com/documentation/mapkit/mkmapsnapshotter).

 ## How to use
 📲 – Clone the repository and run `pod install` in the terminal to install the dependencies.
-Afterwards run the Application and add the `MapWidgetExample` to your home screen.
+Afterwards run the application and add the `MapWidgetExample` to your home screen.

 ## Privacy related code
 🔐 – To receive the current user-location you have to add the following lines to the `Info.plist` of your application.